clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 ### Credits
 If you looked at the [contributors graph](https://github.com/clux/kube-rs/graphs/contributors), you'll see we have a new maintainer.

 How did their contributions spike so quickly?
 Well, check out the prs for [tower + hyper rearchitecture](https://github.com/clux/kube-rs/pull/394), and [websocket support](https://github.com/clux/kube-rs/pull/360).
-Imagine landing those hugely ambitious beasts so quickly, and also have time to [land 20+ more prs since january](https://github.com/clux/kube-rs/pulls?q=is%3Apr+is%3Aclosed+author%3Akazk).
+Imagine landing those hugely ambitious beasts _so quickly+, and still managing to [merge 20+ more prs since january](https://github.com/clux/kube-rs/pulls?q=is%3Apr+is%3Aclosed+author%3Akazk) 🤯

-Having mostly project-managered this ship the past two months, it's important to point [credit](https://github.com/clux/kube-rs/pull/411#issuecomment-777086158) to where it is due, and stop to appreciate how far we've come.
+_...So_, having mostly _project-managered_ the ship the past **two months**, it's important to give due [credit](https://github.com/clux/kube-rs/pull/411#issuecomment-777086158) while we appreciate how far we've come.
 Huge thanks to [kazk](https://github.com/kazk).

 In fact, from the [client capabilities document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/csi-new-client-library-procedure.md#client-capabilities), we are [almost](https://github.com/clux/kube-rs/issues?q=is%3Aissue+is%3Aopen+label%3Aclient-gold) at <img style="display:inline" alt="client gold" src="https://img.shields.io/badge/Kubernetes%20client-Gold-blue.svg?style=plastic&colorB=FFD700&colorA=306CE8"/>.

 ## End
-So that's one slice into kube.
+TL;DR: A lot has happened.
+We have dissected parts of `kube`.

-As a sort of _quasi-conclusion_, I would just like to note __how much easier__ these complex problems are to tackle in rust now thanks to **[tokio.rs](https://tokio.rs/#tk-lib-tokio)**.
+As a kind of __conclusion__, I would just like to note __how much easier__ these complex problems are to tackle in rust now thanks to **[tokio.rs](https://tokio.rs/#tk-lib-tokio)**.
 The ecosystem is fantastic now.

-_Thanks for reading this far!_

 ## Future Addendum
 Some key kube related issues that I personally hope will be resolved in 2021: